AlshimaaGamalAlsaied/PORTFOLIO/Portfolio.md

 # Al-shimaa Gamal Portfolio
-## Softwere Engineering
+## Software Engineering
-## Graduated from Cairo University, Faculy of Engineering, Systems and Biomedical Engineering
+## Graduated from Cairo University, Faculty of Engineering, Systems and Biomedical Engineering department

 -----------------------------------------------------------------------------------------------

-- Frontend page for Blood bank web site
+- Front-end page for Blood bank website
 ![BloodBank](Bloodbank.mp4)

 -----------------------------------------------------------------------------------------------
-- Woedpress web site for indoor fracking
+- Woedpress website for indoor tracking
 ![wordpress](wordpress.mp4)

 -----------------------------------------------------------------------------------------------
-- Guide to how use our web site
+- Guide to how use our website
 ![Guide](Guide.mp4)

 -----------------------------------------------------------------------------------------------